slavasavelyev/slavasavelyev/readme.md

 I build **reproducible simulations** and **privacy-aware civic/volunteer tools**.
 I care about clear assumptions, measurable trade-offs, and small systems that are easy to run and audit.

+Python engineer building reproducible simulations, computer-vision prototypes, and privacy-aware civic tools.

+I like projects where the value can be demonstrated, measured, and explained:
+- simulation models with explicit assumptions,
+- CV systems with observable outputs,
+- small backend products that are practical to run and audit.

+Below are 4 representative projects that show how I think about engineering quality, reproducibility, and product scope.

 ## If you only have 5 minutes

 Start here: